Pandey-Rajroshan/USB_Isolator/README.md

 A USB isolator is a must-have for environments requiring reliable and interference-free USB communication.
 By shielding devices from electrical noise and ground loops, it improves overall system stability and safeguards connected peripherals.

 Whether you're troubleshooting signal issues or ensuring long-term protection for expensive equipment, a USB isolator is a simple but effective solution.

----

-## License
-This documentation is released under the MIT License.
-Feel free to modify and distribute it as needed.